Not all chocolate is created equal. So, this Halloween prevent chocolate toxicity in your pet by following these helpful tips from CARES.

 Contact your veterinarian, the Animal Poison Control Center, or the CARES emergency service immediately if you suspect your dog has eaten chocolate.

-If you want to give your pet a special treat this Valentine’s Day, consider a carrot, a piece of apple, or some pumpkin.
+If you want to give your pet a special treat this Halloween, consider a carrot, a piece of apple, or some pumpkin.
 Or, ask your veterinarian to recommend other appropriate treats for your furry love.

 About the Center for Animal Referral and Emergency Services (CARES):

 CARES’ state-of-the-art veterinary facility in Langhorne, PA is open 24/7 for emergency needs and specialty services by appointment.
-In everything we do, we strive to provide More Great Days for clients and their pets and make the CARES experience one that provides compassionate care and is informative and empathetic for owners.
+In everything we do, we strive to provide More Great Days for pets and make the CARES experience one that provides compassionate care and is informative and empathetic for owners.